-Note that certain visualizations may not be compatible with the results data (e.g. Too Many Rows), however you will receive detailed feedback on your screen when this occurs:
+Note: Certain visualizations may not be compatible with the results data ( such as Too Many Rows), however, you will receive detailed feedback on your screen when this occurs:

 You can also specify which fields should not appear in the visualization:

-Similar to Query Tool, Report Builders allows you to save reports for future reference.
-Once a query/report has been run at least once, the option will appear within the gear icon in the top right hand corner to “Save as a Look...”.
+Report Builders allows you to save reports for future reference.
+Once you run a report, an option will appear within the gear icon at the top right-hand corner to “Save as a Look...”.

 You will be prompted to give the report a saved name.
-To access this report in the future, you should pick any report from the Reporting Dropdown.
-In the top right-hand corner of any report, there will be an icon of four tiles.
-Clicking it will reveal all saved reports:
+To access this report in the future, you can pick any report from the Reporting dropdown.
+Then, at the top right-hand corner of that report, there will be a four tiles icon, click it to see all saved reports.

-Clicking on the report will re-run the associated report and display the saved Visualization.
-Editing an existing saved report is easy.
-Clicking on the gear icon will reveal an option to “Explore from Here”, which will return you to the Report Builder view for this specific report.
+Clicking on the report will re-run the associated report and display the saved Vvsualization.
+You can edit an existing saved report; click on the gear icon for “Explore from Here”, which will return you to the Report Builder view for that specific report.

-The option to download a report results can be found by clicking the gear in the top right corner and selecting the “Download” option after the report has been run.
+The option to download report results can be found by clicking the gear at the top right corner and selecting the “Download” option after the report has been run.
 This will open the following modal allowing you to specify criteria for the download file:

 All of the following file formats are supported by Report Builder:

 You can export a boundless set of report results by choosing the “All Results” option under “Limit”.
 Report Builder users are not subject to a maximum row limit when downloading their report results.

 Sending and Scheduling Reports